Oklahoma Medical Malpractice Lawyers

 We don't charge attorney fees until we win your case.

-Many people are afraid to go to the doctor or into a hospital because they fear getting bad news.
+Many people are afraid to go to the doctor or go to a hospital because they fear receiving bad news.
 While routine medical appointments can save lives, they can also place a patient at risk of severe medical mistakes—and in some cases, patients are much worse off after receiving treatment from a negligent doctor.

 Time Limits on Filing a Medical Negligence Claim in Oklahoma

 Even though medical mistakes can cause lifelong problems, injured patients have a relatively short period of time to seek compensation for their injuries.
 Victims have two years from the date of their injury to file a medical malpractice case in Oklahoma—and if they do not file suit within this time, they are forever barred from getting paid for their injuries.
 The attorneys at the Compton Law Firm can examine your case to see if there is still time to get proper payment for your medical bills and lost income, and will begin investigating immediately on your behalf.
 Call the number on this page today to get started!

 We help victims and their families recover from many forms of medical malpractice, including:

 - Surgery errors.
 Medical mistakes often happen when a patient is most vulnerable, such as during surgery and hospital recovery.
 Surgeons have performed surgery on the wrong patient, wrong body part, performed the wrong procedure, misused medical tools, and even left sponges and other foreign materials inside the patient’s body.
 Even the patient recovers from the procedure, doctors may be found liable for torn sutures or ruptures that require additional surgery, post-operation infections, unnecessary scarring, and failure to obtain informed consent.